 We suggest these great, inexpensive IKEA bags for moving in and out, and underbed storage for after move-in day.
 They are the #1 most popular dorm item for Grown and Flown students.

 Colleges have water dispensers around campus and encourage students to use their own water bottles, rather than buying water in plastic bottles.
-We are big fans of Hydroflask, which offers bottles in several sizes and many colors.
+We are big fans of Hydroflask, which offers bottles in several sizes, colors and price points.

 All students living in dorms with communal bathrooms need shower shoes.
-Havianas are more expensive than others but we love the variety of colors and designs which make them less likely to get confused with hall mates’ flip flops.
+Havianas may be a little more expensive than others but we love the variety of colors and designs which make them less likely to get confused with hall mates’ flip flops.